jboss-switchyard/release/jboss-as7/wildfly/installer/docs/README.txt

 install all the necessary files required to run SwitchYard applications on WildFly including the set of quickstart example applications.

-Installing BPEL Console - Coming soon
+Installing BPEL Console
 -----------------------
-Instructions:
-    1. Execute command "ant install-bpel-console"

-The script will ask for the location of your WildFly install where the console server and webapp will be deployed.
+The BPEL console is not executing properly upon WildFly 8.0.0.Final due to (https://issues.jboss.org/browse/SWITCHYARD-2006).
+This issue and bpel-console support will be fixed in a future release.